maelfabien/maelfabien.github.io/_posts/2019-7-26-Explorium4.md

 ![image](https://maelfabien.github.io/assets/images/expl4_2.png)

 The limitations of grid search are pretty straightforward:
-- Grid search does not really scale well.
+- Grid search does not scale well.
 There is a huge number of combinations we end up testing for just a few parameters.
 For example, if we have 4 parameters, and we want to test 10 values for each parameter, there are : $$ 10 \times 10 \times 10 \times 10 = 10'000 $$ combinations possible.
 - We have no guarantee to explore the right space.

 The user needs a good understanding of the underlying problem to select the right hyperparameters to test.
-In order to focus on the right regions of the hyperparameter space, the following technique might be useful:
+To focus on the right regions of the hyperparameter space, the following technique might be useful:

 > Start with a first large-scale Grid Search, identify a region of interest in which the models perform well, and start a second Grid Search in this specific region.